-7. How would you suggest newbies prepare before they started their career as a freelancer
+7. How would you suggest newbies prepare before they start their career as a freelancer

 #1- Spend one week just reading about the experiences of other freelancers and especially how they started (and take notes, that’s helpful).

-You can read all you want, but unless you start, it’s all for nothing.
-And if you read for too long, you will get discouraged, because new and new questions will crop up.
+You can read all you want, but it’s all for nothing unless you start.
+And if you read for too long, you will get discouraged because new and new questions will crop up.

 It’s best to start and see where the road takes.

-8. Which option you believe better for freelancers, working with a few high-paying clients or many low-paying clients at the same time.
+8. Which option do you believe is better for freelancers, working with a few high-paying clients or many low-paying clients simultaneously?